dr-you-group/DICOM-Characterization/README.md

     python main.py --directory '/path/to/your/directory' --deidentify
     ```

-The output CSV file will be generated in the same directory.
+The 'output.csv' file will be generated in your working directory.

 ## Output
 The final output is a CSV file that contains the following columns for each DICOM file: